mcai4gl2/KickStart.Net/README.md

 * `Trace.Here()` returns a trace object which contains the line number, method name and file name where the method is called

 ### Cache
 A port of Guava Cache into C#.
-More details at [here](KickStart.Net/Cache/README.md)
+More details at [here](KickStart.Net/Cache/README.md).

+### Metrics
+A C# port of Coda Hale's Metrics library [https://github.com/dropwizard/metrics](https://github.com/dropwizard/metrics).

 ### Combinations